roycehoe/PUGS-calculator/README.md

-# Calculator
+# Introduction

-Example on how to use the python debugger for PUGS
+Thanks everyone for coming for my talk.
+Here is the example I used; feel free to fork and play around with this repo.

 # Further Readings

-Thanks everyone for coming to my talk.

 Here are some useful links about using the python debugger: